Subhalo Demographics in the Illustris Simulation: Effects of Baryons and Halo-to-Halo Variation: Halo-to-Halo variation of the Subhalo Abundances

-In the same panels (left panels of Figure \ref{fig:scatter}), the dotted curves show models that include fractional intrinsic scatter with values indicated in the legend, while the shaded regions correspond to varying $f_i$ by $\pm 0.2$.
-The agreement between the solid and dotted curves demonstrates that the intrinsic scatter model where $f_i$ is independent of $\mu$ is a good description of the subhalo occupancy distribution also in a baryonic physics run like Illustris for the current epoch $z=0$.
+In the same panels (left panels of Figure \ref{fig:scatter}), the dotted curves show models that include normalized intrinsic scatter with values indicated in the legend, while the shaded regions correspond to varying $f_i$ by $\pm 0.2$.
+The agreement between the solid and dotted curves demonstrates that the intrinsic scatter model where $f_i$ is independent of $\mu$ adequately describes subhalo occupation distribution (for $\mu \lesssim 10^{-2}$) also in a baryonic physics run like Illustris for the current epoch $z=0$.
 We hence extend this procedure to other halo masses at $z=0$, using a least-squares analysis to determine $f_i$ by fitting equation \ref{eq:scatter} to a plot of $\sigma$ vs. $\mu$ or equivalently, $\sigma$ vs. $\left< N \right>$.
 In addition, we also perform a bootstrap analysis to estimate the scatter in $f_i$ at each halo mass.

-Interestingly, the infall scatter (bottom left panel of Figure \ref{eq:scatter}) appears to be sub-Poissonian for $\mu_{\rm acc}>10^{-3}$, deviating more substantially from an intrinsic scatter model.
-Nonetheless, we have plotted the best fit intrinsic scatter model to illustrate the best-fit fractional intrinsic scatter $f_i$ that can be attained.
-Since the values obtained from such a fit are not entirely reliable, we have chosen to avoid extending the fitting procedure to all halo masses at infall.
-Instead, we will measure intrinsic scatters using specific $\mu$ cuts for the infall abundance.
+From the left panels of Figure \ref{fig:scatter}, we also find both the current and infall scatters to be sub-Poissonian for $\mu,\mu_{\rm acc}\gtrsim 10^{-2}$: this is not captured by the intrinsic scatter model of \cite{BK10v406}.
+At fixed halo mass, the sub-Poissonity reduces between infall to the current epoch.
+Nonetheless, we have plotted the best-fit intrinsic scatter model to illustrate the best-fit normalized intrinsic scatter $f_i$ that can be attained for $z=0$.
+For infall, the significant sub-Poissonity results in fits that are not entirely reliable.
+Hence, we have chosen to avoid extending the fitting procedure to all halo masses at infall and instead measure $f_i$ using specific $\mu_{\rm acc}$ cuts.
+For brevity, we show infall results only for $\mu_{\rm acc}>10^{-3}$, although the following conclusions also hold for other $\mu_{\rm acc}$ cuts.

-The right panel of Figure \ref{fig:scatter} shows the mean fractional intrinsic scatter $f_i$ plotted as a function of host mass, for Illustris (red) and Illustris-Dark (black) at both $z=0$ (solid curves) and infall (dashed curves).
-We would like to note again that results for $z=0$ are obtained from a fit of $\sigma$ vs. $\mu$ to equation \ref{eq:scatter} with shaded regions indicate the standard deviation of the inferred intrinsic SHMF fractional scatter arising from our bootstrap analysis.
-Results at infall are shown only for haloes $M_{200} > 10^{12}\,M_\odot$ as a result of considering only accreted subhaloes with $\mu_{\rm acc}>10^{-3}$.
+The right panel of Figure \ref{fig:scatter} shows the mean best-fit normalized intrinsic scatter $f_i$ plotted as a function of host mass, for Illustris (red) and Illustris-Dark (black) at both $z=0$ (solid curves) and infall (dashed curves).
+We note again that results for $z=0$ are obtained from a fit of $\sigma$ vs. $\mu$ to equation \ref{eq:scatter}, with shaded regions indicating the standard deviation arising from our bootstrap analysis.
+For the infall curves, our choice of $\mu_{\rm acc}>10^{-3}$ restricts the host mass range to $M_{200} > 10^{12}\,M_\odot$ by the resolution limit.